 8. Are there limitations on gathering sizes?

 Every city, county, state, and country is handling gathering allowances differently.
-Reach out to the destination’s visitors bureau to get the most up-to-date information about their gathering regulations and restrictions.
+Reach out to the event destination’s visitors bureau to get the most up-to-date information about their gathering regulations and restrictions.
 Additionally, you’ll want to check out this Meetings Mean Business tracker that showcases the latest U.S. state-by-state protocols for in-person gatherings – including occupancy limits, mask requirements, and travel protocols.
 Also note that while the Centers for Disease Control announced the new recommendation that fully vaccinated Americans can visit with other fully vaccinated people indoors without wearing a mask or social distancing, it is still suggested they take precautions and avoid medium- and large-sized in-person gatherings.

 Many destinations are eager to welcome meetings and incentives back!
 If you don’t ask about potential special promotions, you might miss out on some pretty appealing benefits for your group.